GowriSankar-JG/WeatherBot-using-Rasa/README.md

 # WeatherBot-using-Rasa
 This is an assistant bot that can help you tell the weather for any city.

-To run this model create a conda environment with rasa.
-Please refer: https://rasa.com/docs/rasa/user-guide/installation/
+To run this model create a conda environment with rasa. \n Please refer: https://rasa.com/docs/rasa/user-guide/installation/

 This chatbot uses API from https://openweathermap.org/api